dzegel/DynamockServer/README.md

         - description: Header parameters to be included in the response's header map.
 When `null` or not specified it is treated as if an empty map is provided.

 ## Planned work
+- Regex matching on expectation matching
 - `/expectation-suite/list` endpoint
 - `/expectation-suite` DELETE endpoint
-- Regex matching on expectation matching.
-- Remove the requirement that an exclusion must have a response.

 ## Bug Reports / Feature Requests
 To report a bug, feature request or any other constructive comment, please create a detailed GitHub issue [here](https://github.com/dzegel/DynamockServer/issues/new) with a mention of **@dzegel**.